projectcalico/calico/master/getting-started/docker/installation/vagrant-coreos/index.md

 ---
-title: Running the Calico tutorials on CoreOS using Vagrant and VirtualBox
+title: Running the Calico tutorials on CoreOS Container Linux using Vagrant and VirtualBox
 ---

-These instructions allow you to set up a CoreOS cluster ready to network Docker containers with Calico networking using Vagrant.
+These instructions allow you to set up a CoreOS Container Linux cluster ready to network Docker containers with Calico networking using Vagrant.

 ## 1. Streamlined setup of the VMs